 Although no specific protection marking has been provided, different user tests that involve throwing the ATC in water and dropping it have shown the drive to be as durable as promised.

 Although the ATC’s exterior is extremely durable, it’s much less impressive on the inside.
 The rugged case of ATC holds an ev RaW portable hard drive which, even though marked as 7200RPM, can only reach up to 136MB/s read/write speeds.
 In real-life benchmarks, the drive shows 125-135 MB/s read/write speeds, often reaching the promised value.
 This is only slightly faster than an average portable 5400RPM HDD, which usually reach 110-130MB/s, while most 7200RPM drives mostly reach 150-180MB/s, leaving the ev RaW in the dust.
-This might be explained by the drive being a bit old and thus less optimized but these slow transfer speeds are still a critical downside seeing how expensive the drive is.
+This is most likely because of the drive’s smaller, 2.5-inch form factor that limits various aspects of the moving parts and increases latency.
+Nevertheless, the ev RaW’s price tag is that of a properly fast hard drive, so appropriate transfer speeds are expected.

 The summed up value of the 1TB 7200RPM ev RaW drive and the durable case comes in at $0.13/GB for the USB 3.0 version and $0.17/GB for the Thunderbolt one, with prices listed on G-Drive’s website being $129.95 and $169.95, respectively.
 This is 2-3 times more expensive than most other portable HDDs in the market, including rugged ones, like the Silicon Power Rugged Armor A60.
 The drive’s durable case can be purchased alone for around $90, which gives you a perspective on what makes up the ATC’s high price.